Hourly Rate Calculator

 Set Your Income Goal

-Enter your desired annual take-home pay - what you want to pay yourself after all business expenses.
+Start by entering your desired annual take-home income.
+This is the amount you want to pay yourself after covering all business expenses.

 2